-Adelphi’s College of Arts and Sciences provides a rich, well-rounded education rooted in a strong liberal arts tradition.
+Explore a broad range of majors, minors, and courses in the humanities, arts and STEM fields.
+You’ll experience a rich, well-rounded education rooted in Adelphi’s strong liberal arts tradition.

 Leading in Teaching